LivelyDismay/magnum-opus/postinstall.md

 The Nvidia app also really likes to "optimize" your games.
 It is terrible at doing so.
 I would strongly encourage you to disable this alleged feature.
 Same with AMD Adrenaline.

+With Frame Generation, it is common and expected that your FPS overlays will report on your internal framerate.
+Which is half of your framerate with Framegen active.
+Stop bitching about this, I'm so sick of it.
+You want a fix?
+Turn off the FPS counter.
+Problem solved.

 [[Top]](#table-of-contents)

 ---